Booking ConditionsBOOKING CONDITIONS

 Extras such as optional adventures featured on the website and in this brochure may be requested at time of booking.
-No guarantee is given that any extras can be added later.
+No guarantee is given that any extras can be added later and will be at the same price, as Santa Savers offers on optional adventures may have expired.
 If it is possible to add items later, these will be charged at the then current selling price, not at the price valid at the time of your original holiday booking.
 Brochure prices may change at any time.

 h) Paying the balance